Minority Opinion: The Magnificent Ambersons, Part 1

 And Wise replaced the boarding house scene with the new one between Eugene and Fanny in the hospital corridor.
 Admittedly, this scene is hard to defend.
 It’s frankly so awkward — with its shallow-focus photography, Joseph Cotten’s line readings a little too chipper, Agnes Moorehead’s expression a little too blissful — that I tend to believe it was directed by Jack Moss.
 Wise and Freddie Fleck did better with the added scenes they directed.
 But at least the new scene was more faithful to Tarkington, albeit an over-compensation for Welles’s somber, downbeat ending.

 To be sure, there are lines, passages and scenes whose loss is regrettable; Robert Wise admitted that the 132-min. cut was superior to what was finally released.
 But running much over 90 minutes simply was not an option.
 In 1984, Welles complained to Barbara Leaming: “The plot of course was really what they took out.
 Using the argument of not central to the plot, what they took out was the plot…” Excuse me, but that is rich coming from the man who wanted to take out the end of the Amberson ball, the “big cut”, the Indian legend, and George’s auto accident, all to protect his long ballroom sequence and boarding house scene.
 If anyone tried to cut “plot” out of The Magnificent Ambersons, it was Orson Welles (Robert Wise is roundly denounced for what he cut, but never gets any credit for what Welles wanted to cut that he left in).
-In fact, with one exception, nothing essential in Booth Tarkington’s novel is left out of the picture as it was finally released.
+In fact, with two exceptions, nothing essential in Booth Tarkington’s novel is left out of the picture as it was finally released.

-The exception is the ruinous investment in the headlight company by Major Amberson, Uncle George/Jack and Fanny.
+The first exception is the ruinous investment in the headlight company by Major Amberson, Uncle Jack and Fanny.
 In the release version there are only two rather cryptic references to it, with no explanation.
 But the only other mention in the cutting continuity is in the second porch scene, which not even Welles ever wanted to keep (possibly because of Richard Bennett’s struggle with the lines), so that would surely have been a problem no matter how long the release version ran.
 (Welles wanted to add some voice-over references in the closeup of the dying Major Amberson, but this was deemed too much information for that short, simple scene.)

 An instructive (and nearly simultaneous) comparison is to look at what happened over at Paramount to the picture Preston Sturges wrote and shot with the title Triumph over Pain, but which finally went out as The Great Moment.
 (I wrote about that one in detail here.)
 To be sure, The Great Moment was never going to be as good as The Magnificent Ambersons, but it was going to be a lot better than it turned out, and contrasting it with Sturges’s published script shows clearly that the men who took it away and cut it didn’t know what they were doing — and didn’t care.
+The same comparison with Ambersons shows that Robert Wise et al. did care, and did know what they were doing.

 Anyone willing to shell out 60 bucks for Prof. Carringer’s reconstruction can see that there’s really no “aha!” moment in the reconstructed version, no scene that clearly says “This absolutely should have been left in.”
 But the fact that the reconstruction is “a print-on-demand volume” testifies that there’s no great demand for it.
 Most people instead fall in with Orson Welles’s 43-year tantrum over being ignored, and they call Wise’s editing of Ambersons a mutilation instead of what I think it truly is: one of the most heroic feats of film editing — against unique, almost overwhelming odds — in the history of Hollywood.
 The picture’s high esteem to this day (though often qualified with “even in its present form…”) testifies to how well Wise preserved the picture Orson Welles left in his hands on February 6, 1942.

-I said it before and I’ll say it again: Robert Wise — besides being an Oscar-winning producer and director, National Medal of Arts and AFI Life Achievement Award winner, and past president of the Academy and the Directors Guild — was the greatest film editor who ever picked up a pair of scissors.
+I said it before and I’ll say it again: Robert Wise — besides being an Oscar-winning producer and director, National Medal of Arts and AFI Life Achievement Award recipient, and past president of the Academy and the Directors Guild — was the greatest film editor who ever picked up a pair of scissors.